skypjack/entt/README.md

 set of candidates in order to speed up iterations.<br/>
 They offer fewer functionalities than their companion views for single component.
-In particular, a multi component standard view exposes utility functions to reset its internal state (optimization purposes) and to get the estimated number of entities it is going to return.
+In particular, a multi component standard view exposes utility functions to get the estimated number of entities it is going to return and to know whether it's empty or not.
 It's also possible to ask a view if it contains a given entity.<br/>
 Refer to the [official documentation](https://skypjack.github.io/entt/) for all the details.